Communication

 • Know important dates and deadlines (registration, drop/add, final exams, etc.) as listed on the university's Academic Calendar.

-• Discuss your selection of courses with your adviser.
+• Discuss your selection of courses with your advisor.

 • Accept responsibility for your decisions and actions (or inactions) which affect your educational progress and goals.

-The advisers within the Department of Communication are full-time faculty or content experts within the represented disciplines within our department.
+The advisors within the Department of Communication will not release your registration clearance without meeting with you.
+They are full-time faculty or content experts within the represented disciplines within our department.
 Often questions arise that are beyond our knowledge, so when in doubt, always look on the Academic Advising Center's website for more information on advising (e.g., GE courses, transfer courses, transfer credit, etc.).